kstenschke/doShell/README.md

 ### Imports

-Before any other transposing and processing, shellDo imports extracted/separated plaintext and/or scripts from given files:
+shellDo can import extracted/separated plaintext and/or scripts from given files via: ``#import another_file.do.sh;``

-``#import another_file.do.sh;``

 ### Control flow